xizzmtui/TimberCounter/README.md

 # TimberCounter
-Logs and timber counter using images processed through AI model
+Logs and timber counter using images processing by using OpenCV module